 Read time 6 minutes

-Formatting SD cards, USB Flash drives, and external hard drives in the Windows system are easy.
-For this, you have to launch the file explorer, right-click the external memory drive, and select the format option.
-Many users use this feature to clear the data in their external memory devices, but sometimes the system fails to format the drive and throws messages like“Unable to complete the format.”
+Formatting SD cards, USB flash drives, and external hard drives in the Windows system is a straightforward process.
+To do so, simply open the File Explorer, right-click on the external memory drive, and choose the format option.
+This feature is commonly used by users to erase data from their external memory devices.
+However, occasionally, the system may encounter difficulties in formatting the drive, resulting in error messages such as “Unable to complete the format.”

 If you are also getting the same message while formatting your external drives, sit back, relax, and read this entire write up, we have covered all possible solutions for this error.
 But before that, let’s have a quick view of the prominent factors governing this error.